-Dr Hayley Van Zwanenberg, Consultant Child and Adolescent Psychiatrist from Woodbourne Priory Hospital, provides advice for parents who may be concerned their child is affected by sexting.
-You can download the information below in this handy PDF Parent's Guide: How to talk to your child about the dangers of sexting
+Dr Hayley van Zwanenberg, Consultant Child and Adolescent Psychiatrist at Priory Hospital Woodbourne, provides advice for parents who may be concerned that their child has been affected by sexting.
+You can download the information below in this handy PDF Parent's Guide: How to talk to your child about the dangers of sexting.

 What is sexting?

 Sexting is when someone sends a sexually explicit photograph or video of themselves via their mobile phone or online.
 It can also refer to written messages.
 It has become common in recent years due to easy access to smartphones and camera phones with internet access.
 Adolescents are texting messages of a sexual nature taken in the privacy of their own homes and there is significant concern regarding the negative effects of this on their mental state.

 Why is sexting so common amongst young people?

 Teenagers often have unlimited text messaging plans on their own mobiles and it is now very easy to take a sexually explicit photo and send it on without the risk of adults seeing it.
 Many also believe their photos will self-destruct rapidly if sent using certain apps.
 They do not realise the permanency of their actions, (it is easy for people to save these images) and the potential repercussions.